svanill/svanill/README.md

 Svanill
 =============

-An easily auditable html page to manage your sensitive data.
+An easily auditable tool to encrypt/decrypt your sensitive data.

 One file, no dependencies.
 If you trust the browser internals you just have to audit this file.